xavierpriour/grunt-maildev/README.md

 ## Usage

-Start a server, keep it running and open a browser on the web view.
+Start a server, keep it running and open a browser on the web view:
 ```javascript
 require('load-grunt-tasks')(grunt); // npm install --save-dev load-grunt-tasks